Cisco to Cut Nearly 4,000 Jobs in AI Restructuring as Quarterly Revenue Hits $15.8 Billion

 Main Takeaway

-Cisco is cutting 5% of its workforce to fund AI investments while raising revenue forecasts after record hyperscaler orders sent shares soaring 15%.
+Cisco is cutting 5% of its workforce to fund AI investments while quarterly revenue hit a record $15.8 billion and AI orders nearly doubled to $9 billion, sending shares soaring 15%.

 Jump to Key PointsSummary